davidkml/vc-made-simple/README.md

 ### Commands

 Below is a reference list of commands and a brief description of their purpose.
-For more detailed specifications on their behavior, see the associated chapter in the [design documentation](docs/DESIGN.md).
+For more detailed specifications on their behavior, please see the [command specification](docs/COMMANDS.md).

 - `vms init`: Create an empty Vms repository.